xcp-ng/xenopsd-ng/rust/README.md

 ### xenopsd-ng daemon

-It's basically having `xenopsd-ng` running and listening on port `3030` for HTTP and JSON-RPC communications.
+It's basically having `xenops-ng` running and listening on port `3030` for HTTP and JSON-RPC communications.
 You can then do your request for any host remotely with JSON-RPC calls, eg with `curl`.

 See the [dedicated README](daemon/README.md) for more details.